Martina Arroyo: Early international career and marriages

 Verdi's Aida became an important role for Arroyo early in her career, serving as a calling card for her at many major opera houses during the 1960s.
 She sang the role for her first appearance at the Hamburg State Opera in 1963 and at both the Deutsche Oper Berlin and the Vienna State Opera in 1964.
-In February of the following year, she sang Aida in her first starring role at the Met as a last minute replacement for Birgit Nilsson.
-The performance received rave reviews with The New York Times, praising Arroyo as "one of the most gorgeous voices before the public today".
-Rudolf Bing, the Met's director, immediately offered her a contract to join the roster of the company's principal sopranos which extended for several years.
+In June 1964 she sang an all-American program with the Vienna Philharmonic with Franz Allers as the conductor.